 - Individuals up to $600.

 - Those with children $300 per dependent child.

-The rebate amounts will be reduced for individuals with incomes over $75,000 and couples with incomes over $150,000.
+The rebate amounts were reduced for individuals with incomes over $75,000 and couples with incomes over $150,000.

-The Bush Economic Stimulus Package gave 20 million retirees on Social Security and disabled veterans a check for $300 ($600 for couples) if they earned at least $3,000 in 2007 in benefits.
+The Bush stimulus gave 20 million retirees on Social Security and disabled veterans a check for $300 ($600 for couples) if they earned at least $3,000 in 2007 in benefits.
 However, those on SSI alone did not receive checks.
 (See SSI and the Tax Rebate Checks)

 The business tax relief gave companies an incentive to expand that year, thereby creating new jobs.

 According to estimates by Economy.com, each rebate dollar spent generated $1.19 in additional GDP, while reductions in tax rates produced only 59 cents additional GDP per dollar spent.
 (Source: IHT, Bush calls for $145 billion stimulus package for economy, January 18, 2008)

 By the time the checks arrived in taxpayers' hands, it was late summer, too late to impact the first half of the year.

 Tax rebates may not be the most efficient way to stimulate the economy.
 The biggest impact is made by increases in unemployment benefits, which produced about $1.73 in demand for every dollar spent, according to the Economy.com study.

 Perhaps most important, the tax cuts weren't balanced by a decrease in government spending.
 This led to a $500 billion budget deficit.
 By the time Bush left office, the Federal debt was already $10 trillion.
 This contributed downward pressure on the dollar, which leads to higher oil prices and inflation over the long run.